wern/edc-push-sample/README.md

 # edc-push-sample

+Usage of eclipse EDC version directly is no longer maintained.
+For latest updates use productedc based version located in folder `./prodcutedc`.
+Please be aware that `./productedc/api-wrapper` still uses eclipse EDC version, so all versions must be build up front!

 ## Preperation
-You need to update the edc submodule before the build is started.
+You need to update the referenced submodules before the build is started.

 ```shell
 git submodule update --init